prom-io/service-node_net/readme.md

 On the current stage of development, service node has got the following:
 - Ethereum smart contracts;
-- Self registration in a private ethereum testnet;
 - API for uploading the data to the distributed data storage (used by Data Validator);
 - API for purchasing the data (used by Data Mart).